NINAnor/labelstudio_yolo/README.md

 1. `exportlabelstudio.py`: Automates the export of labeled data from LabelStudio, downloads associated images, and extracts YOLO-formatted data for use in training.
 2. `trainlabelstudio.py`: Prepares the YOLO dataset for training by splitting it into training and validation sets, creating a configuration file, and initiating training using the YOLOv8 framework.

+The files are made for projects containing images and bounding boxes, but can also be used to export video files by replacing `.jpg` with `.mp4` in the `exportlabelstudio.py`.
+Bounding boxes from videos are not included in the YOLO download, but one can export `.json` manually from the website.
 ---

 ## Prerequisites